andrianaimisa/mgritts.github.io/_posts/2016-05-13-adehabitat-visualization.md

 ## Visualizing with ggplot

-In the ggplot2 wiki there is an article about [plotting polygon shapefiles](https://github.com/hadley/ggplot2/wiki/plotting-polygon-shapefiles). `ggplot2::fortify` is the function that allows all of this to happen.
+In the ggplot2 wiki there is an article about [plotting polygon shapefiles](https://github.com/hadley/ggplot2/wiki/plotting-polygon-shapefiles). `ggplot2::fortify` is a function that magically converts spatial polygons into a dataframe.
 It takes the `SpatialPolygonsDataFrame` and converts it to a standard dataframe.

 {% highlight r %}
 df <- fortify(sdf_poly)